Bigg-O/Quicker_Picker_Upper/README.md

 More kids means more messes!

 *When a room has all four of the messes the game will be over!*

-You better clench up and cleans things up as fast as you can before too many kids storm
+You better clench up and clean things up as fast as you can before too many kids storm